-Standard Service: (mailed in 5 business days) The first two transcripts are free, \$7.50 per transcript thereafter.
+Standard Service: (mailed in 5 business days) Students are allowed 2 free transcripts within the district and \$7.50 per transcript thereafter.
 Transcripts can either be emailed in a PDF format to the recipient or sent via the U.S. Postal Service.
 The two free transcripts can be obtained from any college in the Contra Costa Community College District.
 There are not two free transcripts at every college.

-Rush Service: (mailed or emailed the following day) \$15.00 per transcript.
-The two free copies are only available using standard service.
+Rush Service: (mailed or emailed the following day) \$17.50 per transcript.
+The two free copies are only available using standard service

-Express: (same day service) \$30 per transcript.
+Express: (same day service) \$32.50 per transcript.